MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-your-custom-apps.md

 To validate that the app is working correctly in your production tenant, you need to allow yourself and/or trusted users in your organization to upload custom apps.
 Much like in the earlier <a href="https://docs.microsoft.com/microsoftteams/manage-your-lob-apps#allow-custom-apps-in-the-test-tenant" target="_blank">step</a>, you use app setup policies to do this.

 > [!NOTE]
-> If you're uncomfortable with uploading the app to your production tenant for validation, even for yourself or trusted users, you can skip this step and follow steps 3 and 4 to upload the unvalidated app to your tenant app store.
+> If you're uncomfortable with uploading the app to your production tenant for validation, even for yourself or trusted users, you can skip this step and follow steps 3 and 4 to publish the unvalidated app to your tenant app catalog.
 Then, restrict access to that app to only yourself and users you trust.
-These users can then get the app from the tenant app store to perform validation.
+These users can then get the app from the tenant app catalog to perform validation.
 After the app is validated, use the same permission policies to open access and roll the app out for production use.

 To allow trusted users to upload custom apps, follow these steps: